steveo1978/reading-notes/README.md

-# **Steve's Reading Notes**
+# **Steve's Reading Notes for Class 102.**

 ### *Welcome and Hello, My name is Steve R. Marical and I am a coding and sofware development student at Code Fellows.
 Please feel free to browse my page and don't forget to click the links!*